 COVID-19 / CORONAVIRUS

 The team at In Safe Hands is committed to staff and customer safety.
-To that end, our additional measures policy to reduce the risk of infection spread and implemented additional hygiene measures will remain in place.
+To that end, our policy is still to reduce the risk of infection and additional hygiene measures will remain in place.

-We believe we are doing everything reasonably practicable to ensure a high standard of hygiene and safety for all.
+We will continue to do everything reasonably practicable to ensure a high standard of hygiene and safety for all.
 We have done this by following guidance from the Government, The Resuscitation Council UK and Qualsafe – our Awarding Body.

-*Learners will kindly be asked to wash their hands upon arrival and then offered hand sanitizer throughout their training.
+*Learners are encouraged to wash their hands and offered hand sanitizer throughout their training.
 Hand washing regularly is promoted given the current situation.

 *Trainers will keep a bottle of hand sanitizer in each training room and offer sanitizer before and after each break time.

-*Our manikin faces are sterilized after each session and stored in a zip lock bags.
+*Our manikin faces are sterilized after each session.

 *Learners on Resuscitation/First Aid Training will only be required to demonstrate ‘rescue breaths’ as part of the course assessment process, and will include a face shield supplied to the individual.

 *The chests of the manikins are cleaned thoroughly every day with specific wipes with a high alcohol content.

 *Boxes of disposable gloves are readily available on site and waste is being removed by the day.

-*Our cleaning processes have been increased ensuring touch surfaces and communal areas are carefully cleaned more often.
+*Our cleaning processes will continue ensuring touch surfaces and communal areas are carefully cleaned more often.
 All touch surfaces are being wiped down with sanitizer at the beginning, middle and end of every day.

 *On busier days these cleaning measures will be increased furthermore.

-The Mental Health Foundation has put together some great advise on looking after your mental health during this pandemic https://www.mentalhealth.org.uk/publications/looking-after-your-mental-health-during-coronavirus-outbreak
+The Mental Health Foundation has put together some great advise on looking after your mental health https://www.mentalhealth.org.uk/publications/looking-after-your-mental-health-during-coronavirus-outbreak